panchanandevops/Learning-Prometheus/Prometheus-lab/README.md

 ## Lets Understand All Kubernetes resources:

 ### Deployment
-Let's break down the  Kubernetes Deployment YAML file in a clear and user-friendly way:
+Let's break down the Kubernetes Deployment YAML file in a clear and simple way:

 #### API Version and Kind:
 ```yaml